Embedded Linux Player settings

 Splash Image

 Use the Virtual Reality Splash Image setting to select a custom splash image for Virtual Reality displays.
-For information on common Splash Screen settings, see Splash Screen.
+For information on common Splash Screen settings, check out the Splash Screen.

 Other Settings